carlosmig/EEG-Dementias/README.md

 - **`SVM and FC matrices`** : Implementation of SVM models and brain age gap estimation using functional connectivity.
 - **`JR model and running example`** : Guide to running a Jansen-Rit EEG simulation.
 - **`JR Model Tutorial`** : Basic tutorial on using and understanding the Jansen-Rit model.
+- **`JR ReDLat + Sleep`** : Codes related to A multi-frequency whole-brain neural mass model with homeostatic feedback inhibition.
+Data and codes for reproducing some of the main results.

 ## License